Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 As its name implies, the Python Protocol API is primarily designed for creating protocols that you upload via the Opentrons App and execute on the robot as a unit.
 But sometimes it's more convenient to control the robot outside of the app.
 For example, you might want to have variables in your code that change based on user input or the contents of a CSV file.
 Or you might want to only execute part of your protocol at a time, especially when developing or debugging a new protocol.

-The OT-2 offers two ways of issuing Python API commands to the robot outside of the app: through Jupyter Notebook or on the command line with ``opentrons_execute``.
+The Python API offers two ways of issuing commands to the robot outside of the app: through Jupyter Notebook or on the command line with ``opentrons_execute``.

 Jupyter Notebook
 ----------------

-The OT-2 runs a `Jupyter Notebook <https://jupyter.org>`_ server on port 48888, which you can connect to with your web browser.
+The Flex and OT-2 run `Jupyter Notebook <https://jupyter.org>`_ servers on port 48888, which you can connect to with your web browser.
 This is a convenient environment for writing and debugging protocols, since you can define different parts of your protocol in different notebook cells and run a single cell at a time.

 .. note::
-    The Jupyter Notebook server only supports Python Protocol API versions 2.13 and earlier.
+    Currently, the Jupyter Notebook server does not work with Python Protocol API versions 2.14 and 2.15.
+It does work with API versions 2.13 and earlier.
 Use the Opentrons App to run protocols that require functionality added in newer versions.

-Access the OT-2’s Jupyter Notebook by either:
+Access your robot's Jupyter Notebook by either:

 - Going to the **Advanced** tab of Robot Settings and clicking **Launch Jupyter Notebook**.
 - Going directly to ``http://<robot-ip>:48888`` in your web browser (if you know your robot's IP address).

 Once you've launched Jupyter Notebook, you can create a notebook file or edit an existing one.
-These notebook files are stored on the OT-2 itself.
+These notebook files are stored on the the robot.
 If you want to save code from a notebook to your computer, go to **File > Download As** in the notebook interface.

 Protocol Structure
 ^^^^^^^^^^^^^^^^^^